SoftwareDefinedBuildings/bw2-contrib/driver/pelican/interface.md

 Next, it's wise if we attempt to define what a "daily schedule" actually looks like.
 Each day's schedule consists of a series of what we'll call "blocks".
 Each block details a certain number of settings that are enacted at a certain time of day.
 This is encapsulated by the ThermostatBlockSchedule struct.
 For example, one might have a series of four different blocks with time intervals at 6:00 a.m., 11:00 a.m., 4:00 p.m., and 6:00 p.m.
 At each of these times, the associated cool temperature, heat temperature, and system settings are all enacted.

 The outermost struct, "ThermostatSchedule", maps each day of the week (Sunday - Saturday) to their respective daily schedules which is represented as an array of ThermostatBlockSchedule objects.
 Each day may have a different series of configurations that are enforced at different times, which is why there are multiple blocks per day.
-This is the struct that is delivered to the user for getting and setting purposes.
+Ultimately, the pelican's "GetSchedule" function returns a pointer to this struct, which encapsulates the entire weekly schedule for that particular pelican thermostat.

 ##### Thermostat Block Schedule Struct Fields Explanation